GiovanniKarra/ASCEngine/README.md

 ### Dependencies

-The code depends on these python packages : pynput, termcolor
+The code depends on these python packages : pynput, colorama (only on Windows)

 You can install them by using :